 Rich studied mathematics at Colgate University and has his MBA from Stanford University.
 He first worked in Oakland as high school math teacher through Teach For America, where he lives with his wife Heather and their pug Payton.

-Kerry Donahue is an Analyst at NewSchools Venture Fund’s Washington, DC office, where she focuses on strengthening the quality of the DC charter sector through the DC Schools Fund Instructional Capacity Building Pilot.
+Kerry Donahue is a Senior Analyst at NewSchools Venture Fund’s Washington, DC office, where she focuses on strengthening the quality of the DC charter sector through the DC Schools Fund Instructional Capacity Building Pilot.

 Kerry’s career in education began as a high school social studies teacher in Louisburg, North Carolina through Teach For America.
 During her time in the classroom, Kerry designed and implemented a civics and economics curriculum which led to over 85% of her students passing statewide exams.
 Following her two years in Teach For America, Kerry served as a Corps Member Advisor at TFA’s 2009 Chicago Institute, where she was responsible for the training and development of new corps members.
 During graduate school, Kerry was an Education Pioneers Fellow at New Leaders for New Schools, and a Senior Associate at DC Public Schools, where she managed DCPS’ fast track teacher application process and developed an outcome-orientated vetting process for college access providers.